Abdirsak/Advanced-Hotel-Booking-System-API/README.md

 Here’s a breakdown of the file structure in our project:

-- **inv-api** - This is likely the root directory of the project.
+- **inv-ms-api** - This is likely the root directory of the project.
 It contains all of the other files and folders in the project.

 - **public** - This folder likely contains the static files that will be served by the web server.
 This may include things like uploaded files, default files etc.
 - **src** - This folder contains the source code for our express api.